dn-ezr/gentml/readme.md

 # GentmL

 The project `GentmL` means generate `tmLanguage` configure file.
 The major purpose of this project is to generate `json` formated `tmLanguage` configuration file for the vscode `IDE`.
+It makes you write the regular expressions more structural, so that you can work on more complicated syntaxs.

 ## Usage